ruricolist/overlord/README.md

 3. [Vernacular][].
 Provides a module system for embedding languages, with arbitrary syntaxes, into Common Lisp systems.

-## (Non-)Parallelism

-One thing that might not be obvious about Redo-style build systems is that they afford unusually good opportunities for parallelism.

-Overlord supports parallelism, but it is not on by default.
-For an explanation of how to turn it on, and how it works, see the [Parallelism in Overlord][parallelism] article in the wiki.

-Even without parallelism, it tries to discourage reliance on side effects by, whenever possible, randomizing the order in which targets are built.

-# Freezing the Lisp image

-During development, as targets are defined and re-defined, and rebuilt or not rebuilt, the actual state of the Lisp world will drift away from the one specified by Overlord’s dependency graph.
-Before an image is saved, Overlord needs to do two things to resolve such
-discrepancies:

-1. Finalize the state of the image by making sure that all defined targets have been built.

-2. Disable itself.

-If you use `uiop:dump-image` to save the image, you don’t need to do anything else; Overlord will finalize the state of the image, and disable itself, automatically.

-If you are using implementation-specific means to save an image, however, you will need to arrange to call `overlord:freeze` before the image is saved.

-The default policy is to allow the restored image to be unfrozen, and development to be resumed, by calling `overlord:unfreeze`.
-This is probably what you want when, say, saving an image on a server.
-In other scenarios, however — like delivering a binary – you may want to strip the build system from the image entirely.
-This is possible by changing Overlord’s “freeze policy”, using the `freeze-policy` accessor.

-    ;;; The default: can be reversed after
-    ;;; loading the image by calling
-    ;;; `overlord:unfreeze`.
-    (setf (overlord:freeze-policy) t)

-    ;;; Irreversible: before saving the
-    ;;; image, Overlord should destroy its
-    ;;; internal state.
-    (setf (overlord:freeze-policy) :hard)

 <!-- NB Don’t remove links, even if they’re not currently being used.
 You might want them again later. -->